 - Feels crushed when people don’t want to talk with you

-Once you turn the corner though, these things go away almost naturally.
-You build a level of confidence that makes it so that you don’t have to “always be closing,” or chase people down begging for their business.
+Once you turn the corner, though, these things naturally go away.
+You build a level of confidence that makes it so that you don’t have to “always be closing” or chase people down to beg for their business.

-When you’re a confident salesperson, that gives you so much more freedom in your role.
+Your confidence gives you so much more freedom in your sales role.

-This is especially important because if you own or work in a small business (10 or fewer employees) or you’re a freelancer, you don’t have access to the number of resources that big companies have.
-So if you lack confidence, you’ll almost kill yourself trying to make every conversation work, every deal close.
-And you’ll end up taking on clients that are not qualified, you’ll stretch yourself too thin trying to do everything for every client you have so they stay.
+This is especially important because if you own or work in a small business or if you’re a freelancer, you don’t have access to the same resources that big companies have.
+So if you lack confidence, you’ll almost kill yourself trying to make every conversation work or every deal close.
+You’ll end up taking on unqualified clients, and you’ll stretch yourself too thin trying to do everything for every client so that they stay.
 You’ll be miserable, and the pressure never stops.

-This is like playing every hand in poker, both good and bad, and being mad when you’ve lost tons of money at the end of the night.
+It’s like playing every hand in poker, good and bad, and being mad when you’ve lost tons of money at the end of the night.

 You should’ve folded more hands.
-And you should’ve turned away more clients.
+And you could probably turn away more clients.

 When you’re confident about your ability to do your job well and close enough deals to hit your goals, you can prioritize the right things.

-A lot of unsure salespeople end up prioritizing the prospect and not their team.
-So they don’t qualify well and bring on bad clients, which ends up hurting everybody.
+Many unsure salespeople end up prioritizing the prospect, not their current clients or team.
+So they close unfit clients, which ends up hurting everybody.

 Newer entrepreneurs are particularly prone to this danger.
-It’s hard enough splitting your time between various roles and hiring the right people to fill the gaps.
-But because you’re trying to run a business that you’re hoping will flourish and grow, not taking on every client who’s willing is extremely difficult.
+It’s hard enough splitting your time between everything you need to do.
+But because you’re trying to run a growing business, it’s hard to say no to money—even if that money is coming from somebody that will make your life harder.

-The confident salesperson or entrepreneur, however, will ask the right questions to make sure every prospect is a good fit before advancing the conversation.
-And that self-assuredness allows them to ask harder questions that more timid salespeople try to avoid because they don’t want to be seen as unlikeable.
+However, the confident salesperson or entrepreneur will ask the right questions to make sure every prospect is a good fit before advancing the conversation.
+And that self-assuredness allows them to ask more challenging questions that more timid salespeople try to avoid because they don’t want to be “unlikeable.”